google-parfait/tensorflow-federated/docs/multiframework.md

 operators that model distributed communication, and local processing logic.

-Currently local processing logic can be expressed using TensorFlow APIs (via `@tff.tf_computation`) at the frontend, and is executed via the TensorFlow runtime at the backend.
+Currently local processing logic can be expressed using TensorFlow APIs (via `@tff.tensorflow.computation`) at the frontend, and is executed via the TensorFlow runtime at the backend.
 However, we aim to support multiple other (non-TensorFlow) frontend and backend frameworks for local computations, including non-ML frameworks (e.g., for logic expressed in SQL or general-purpose programming languages).